MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_query_soc_subsystem_metadata.md

 ### -field PlatformIdleStateIndex

-[in] The platform idle state index for  for the SoC subsystem that the OS is querying.
+[in] The platform idle state index for the SoC subsystem that the OS is querying.

 ### -field SubsystemHandle